What Are the Best Living Fence Plants for Your Yard?

 3. Maintenance

 Even the slowest-growing plant needs trimming eventually.
 When making your plant selections, consider the time you can dedicate to pruning your new fence.
-Low-maintenance varieties only require annual pruning.
+Low-maintenance varieties require only annual pruning.

 Ensure your living fence will not block traffic sight lines or encroach on neighboring properties by considering the height and spread of the species you select.
 Ensure your selections thrive when planted close together.